alexisforestier/H5temperature/README.md

 __Check you have the requirements above installed for your python3 distribution.
 Then run__

 ```
-python3 h5temperature.py
+python3 run.py
 ```
 or run it through any python interpreter.

-To install all required dependencies, run in the source directory:
+To install all required dependencies, run in the H5temperature directory:
 ```
 pip install -r requirements.txt
 ```